How do children learn to talk?

-When children need some help learning to talk then the people they spend the most time with are the ideal people to do this.
+When children need help learning to talk, the people they spend the most time with are the ideal people to do this.
 They can learn strategies from Speech Pathology sessions and apply these strategies to everyday activities.
 One session of Speech Pathology each week isn’t enough to make the changes your child needs.
 However, integrating suggestions from the Speech Pathologist across the whole day will!
 Children constantly listen, analyse, and storing the sounds and words they hear until they start to use it!

 Speech Pathology strategies to use at home

 These are strategies that you can use at home to help your child learn to talk.

 Talk about you are doing.
 Use short phrases or sentences to describe each step of what you do.
 Your Speech Pathologist can tell you exactly how many words to use in each phrase.

 Here is an example of self talk:

 - “In the washing machine”

 - “Turn it on”